ithinkandicode/door-kickers-action-squad-mods/Rebalance/Resources/NOTES/TIPS.md

 Pro tip: don't save all the hostages right away.
 I always make sure not to overflow my Strategic Ability Bar. https://steamcommunity.com/app/686200/discussions/0/1697169163416961278/#c3211505894108494690

+If you buy everything and 3-star every level, you wil still have 3 stars left over.

 ### Enemies